 Are Results Permanent?

-Although it will take some time for the results of your surgery to be obvious, you can count on rhinoplasty results to last for a long time.
+Although it will take some time for the results of your surgery to be obvious, you can count on rhinoplasty San Antonio results to last for a long time.
 Most people have nose jobs between the ages of 20 and 30, which means rhinoplasty results are designed to last a lifetime.
 However, depending on how you age and any injuries you sustain after your surgery, the results may only last a few decades.
-We will be able to give you a better idea about the results during your consultation.
+We will be able to give you a better idea of the results during your consultation.

 Is There a Best Age for Rhinoplasty?